keymanapp/keyman/developer/src/README.md

 # Keyman Developer for Windows

-This is the current home for Keyman Developer except for the Lexical Model Compiler.
+This is the current home for Keyman Developer.

-The Lexical Model Compiler is found at the root level /developer folder.
+# Transition steps

+1. Split .kps and model compilers into separate paths

+# Folders

+## inst

+Contains a minimal distribution of node.js intended just for compiling lexical models.
+If more  dependencies are required, then the developer will be expected to install node.js themselves; this gets users going without requiring a large installer or a full node.js install.

+## kmlmc

+Source files for node-based compilers kmlmc, kmlmi, and kmlmp

 ## inst - keymandeveloper.msi